Ashland County Court Records

 Birth and Death Records

-Birth and death certificates in Ashland County are issued by the Ashland County Health Department, not the courts.
+Birth and death certificates in Ashland County come from the Ashland County Health Department, not the courts.
 The department can issue certified copies for any Ohio county, with records available from 1908 onward.
 Each certified copy costs $25.00.

-3. Online through VitalChek (an independent service that charges an additional $7.00 processing fee).
+- Online through VitalChek, an independent service that charges an additional $7.00 processing fee.

-Under Section 3705.23 of the Ohio Revised Code, birth and death records are open records, though confidential information—such as medical details in birth records and decedents’ Social Security numbers in death records—is restricted from public disclosure.
+Under Section 3705.23 of the Ohio Revised Code, birth and death records are open records, though confidential information—such as medical details in birth records and a decedent's Social Security number in death records—is restricted from public disclosure.
 For questions, contact Vital Statistics staff at (419) 282-4231.

 Ashland County Probate Court Records